Chihuahua photography

 80/100

-This page re-scores cities using the same underlying dataset as the main index, but it weights climate, exercise, access, and breed-law risk through a Chihuahua-specific lens.
+This page re-scores representative cities from the same underlying dataset as the main index, but weights climate, exercise, access, housing friction, and breed-law risk through a Chihuahua-specific lens.

 Chihuahuas are a relatively high-drive breed, so the best-performing cities tend to combine outdoor access with enough off-leash supply to avoid turning everyday exercise into a logistics problem.
 In the current top tier, cities average 0.6 dog parks per 10,000 residents.